cs_jibus

 Avec ce code tu peux reconnaître des instructions ASM dans une DLL, donc si ça peut t'être utile...

-Source : la source n'est pas de moi, elle est tirée du livre Stratégies Anti-Hackers (Eyerolles) ___________________
+Source : la source n'est pas de moi, elle est tirée du livre Stratégies Anti-Hackers (Eyerolles)

 MVS - Most Valuable Student ( Microsoft)